Symposium graphic with details

 Session Info

 As downtowns throughout North America have struggled to recover from the pandemic, many are eager to blame government directives that mandated distancing, closures, and quarantining.
 Yet, research from the Downtown Recovery project has shown that the structure of the downtown economy is far more important in shaping the ability of downtowns to come back.
-In this talk, we examine recovery patterns across downtowns in light of long-term patterns in hybrid and remote work.
-Our conclusions have implications for how governments might best restrict activity in the next pandemic.
+In this talk, Dr. Karen Chapple examined recovery patterns across downtowns in light of long-term patterns in hybrid and remote work.
+Their conclusions have implications for how governments might best restrict activity in the next pandemic.

 Invited Speaker